-Cheryl Kloosterman, Administrative Staff - Accounting Department
+Cheryl Kloosterman, Administrative Services - Accounting

 Cherly was born and raised in Traverse City.
 She is married to her husband Dale and they enjoy spending time boating.

 John is a retired United States Coast Guard Chief, and served four years in the United States Air Force and is a veteran of the Vietnam War.
 John now volunteers with many local Veterans organizations and helps coordinate Veterans-related events.

 John and his wife Judi have been married for over 40 years and they enjoy spending time with their family.

-Mr. Dave Maxson, Funeral Director's Assistant
+Dave Maxson, Funeral Director's Assistant

 Dave is a native of Traverse City and veteran of the United States Navy.
 He is married to his wife Sally, and is the proud father of Scott and Amy, and the extremly proud grandfather of three.